This site aims to provide an introduction to the photo works of Peter John, including

-Embedded in the natural, urban and social landscapes of the NSW Southern Highlands, his images offer an exploration of the symbolic and motif-laden textures of ordinary life, inviting viewers to consider the ordinary and mundane; much of this reflected through the High Place project.
+Embedded in the NSW Southern Highlands’ natural, urban and social landscapes, his work examines the symbolic textures of ordinary life, inviting viewers to appreciate the mundane — a focus evident in the “High Place” project.

 Now based in New South Wales, Australia PJ’s photographic journey began as a youngster in 1970s South Wales, United Kingdom.